drmingdrmer/raft-rejoin-bug/raft-rs-replication-bug.md

 The leader relies on these responses to track each follower's replication status.
 It uses `matched` to record the highest log index confirmed to be replicated on that follower, and `next_idx` to mark where to send next.
 When a successful response comes back with `index=N`, the leader updates `matched=N` and calculates `next_idx=N+1` for the next round.

 This tracking mechanism has an implicit assumption: responses correspond to the current replication session.
-The bug we're examining happens when this assumption breaks down.

-## Problem Description

-When a node rejoins the cluster, something strange happens: the leader gets stuck in an infinite retry loop.
-It keeps sending AppendEntries requests, the node keeps rejecting them, and the cycle just repeats.
-You'll see CPU usage spike, network traffic increase, and that node never manages to catch up.
+If this assumption isn't handled properly, when a node rejoins the cluster, the leader can get stuck in an infinite retry loop.
+It keeps sending AppendEntries requests, the node keeps rejecting them, and the cycle repeats endlessly while that node never manages to catch up with the cluster.

-Looking at the logs, you'll see continuous rejection messages that look like data corruption—as if the node is missing log entries.
-But that's not what's really happening.
-The actual culprit is a delayed AppendEntries response from the old membership configuration that has corrupted the leader's progress tracking.

 ## raft-rs Progress Tracking